przemek83/same-game/README.md

     2 2
     ```
 ## Testing
 For testing purposes, the gtest framework is used.
 Build the project first.
-Make sure that the `same-game-test` target is built.
+Make sure that the `same-game-tests` target is built.
 Modern IDEs supporting CMake also support running tests with monitoring of failures.
-But in case you would like to run it manually, go to the `build/test` directory, where the⁣ binary `same-game-test` should be available.
+But in case you would like to run it manually, go to the `build/tests` directory, where the⁣ binary `same-game-tests` should be available.
 Launching it should produce the following output on Linux:
 Example run:
 ```
-$ ./same-game-test
+$ ./same-game-tests
 (...)
 [==========] Running 30 tests from 5 test suites.
 [----------] Global test environment set-up.